dulrich1515/lil-wiki/README.rst

 - Uses reStructuredText as markup.
 Chosen for easy extensibility

-  - LaTeX for beautiful printing
+  - LaTeX for beautiful printing [WIP]
   - TikZ for beautiful drawing
   - MathJax for beautiful browsing
   - Some Mathplotlib functionality too...
+[WIP]

 - Simple HTML/CSS structure with an eye to mobile
 - Unobtrusive full screen editor